ADCarryQzzZ/zmk/app/boards/shields/virgo42/README.md

 # [virgo42zmk]

-A 40% keyboard designed by Yomen.
+A 40% keyboard designed by Xu.

 This keyboard uses the "MX SKEW BLUE" switch
 ## Features